A Guide to Enneagram Wings: What Are They All About?

 The Importance of Understanding Enneagram Wings

 How much do Enneagram wings matter in comparison to your core type?
-It’s essential to understand the key ego fixations, motives, vices, and virtues of each Enneagram core type first before moving on to wings (and eventually tritypes, as well as fixes).
+It’s essential to understand the key ego fixations, motives, vices, and virtues of each Enneagram core type first before moving on to wings.

 By understanding wings, you can gain a clearer picture of what your inner motivations look like and how they emerge from your actions and thoughts.
 You’ll also be able to figure out which career paths align well with your interests and talents.
 On top of achieving your long-term career goals, you’ll also be able to explore potential lifestyles and environments in which you’d thrive in.

 Although each of the nine Enneagram types can be influenced by both possible wings, there’s often a stronger one.
-It’s excessively rare—if not impossible—to have equally balanced wings.
+It’s excessively rare — if not impossible — to have equally balanced wings.
 However, it's not especially comm.
 It’s just as difficult to find a perfectly balanced ambivert who scores precisely 50/50 on the Introversion–Extraversion scale.

 Differences Between Core Type and Wings